Common SSL Issues and How to Resolve Them

 How to Resolve:

-- Regularly check the expiration date of your SSL certificate and renew it before it expires.
+- Renew Expired Certificates: Regularly monitor your SSL certificate’s expiration date and renew it before it expires.

 2. Mixed Content Warnings